Skip navigation

 3. A staff member is entitled to return from parental leave to the relevant (substantive) position they held immediately before starting the leave, except that if the staff member:

-• was transferred to another job because of her pregnancy, the relevant position is the position held immediately before the transfer;
+1. was transferred to another job because of the pregnancy, the relevant position is the position held immediately before the transfer;

-• began working part time because of the pregnancy, the relevant position is the position held immediately before the staff member began working part time; or
+2. began working part-time because of the pregnancy, the relevant position is the position held immediately before the staff member began working part time; or

-1. A staff member is required to confirm their intention to return to work by providing the University with at least 4 weeks written notice of their expected date of return.
+1. A staff member is required to confirm their intention to return to work by providing the University with at least four weeks written notice of their expected date of return.

-1. Where the University requires a return to work, at least 4 weeks' notice will be provided and notwithstanding this notice, any available parental leave may be used where a medical practitioner certifies it to be necessary.
+3. Where the University requires a return to work, at least four weeks' notice will be provided and notwithstanding this notice, any available parental leave may be used where a medical practitioner certifies it to be necessary.

 Time release upon return to work

-1. Subject to clause 39 below, a staff member will be entitled to reasonable time release for the period from their return to work until the end of the child's first year to attend to the needs of their child.
+1. Subject to clause 44 (below), a staff member will be entitled to reasonable time release for the period from their return to work until the end of the child's first year to attend to the needs of their child.

 2. A staff member will be eligible for time release if:

-• they are the birth mother of the child; or the primary caregiver of a child who has been adopted or permanently placed with the staff member; and
+1. they are the birth parent of the child; or the primary care giver of a child who has been adopted or permanently placed with the staff member; and

 1. In the case of an academic staff member, such time release will be accommodated with access to the 52-day rule policy.